 The development of the first models and the investments in research and development needed impact on the financial side of the company: in January 2018, the executives made a double announcement.

 First of all, the first market model is finally released, the XPeng G3.

 Then, the company benefits from a Series B funding, still of 2.2 billion yuan.

 In this round, Alibaba Group and IDG Capital enter the shareholding structure of the automaker.

 Later in the same year, Xpeng also announced another round of financing.

-In september 2018, XPeng received the licence to start testing autonomous vehicles in California.
-This licence will be revoked in February 2020 and renewed in March 2020.
+In September 2018, XPeng received the license to start testing autonomous vehicles in California.
+This license will be revoked in February 2020 and renewed in March 2020.

 December 2018 represents the time of deliveries: the first units of the XPeng G3 are delivered to the customers that pre-ordered them in November 2018.